-A manicure that doesn’t smudge and doesn’t require UV light?
+A manicure that does not smudge and does not require UV light?
 Sign us up.

 Until the last few years, gel, or shellac, was the holy grail when it came to manicures and pedicures, promising long-lasting, chip-free color and overall healthier nails.
 But dip nails, like gel, offers an aesthetically pleasing and less damaging alternative to acrylic, but lasts even longer — up to four weeks, as opposed to gel which lasts up to two.